truenas/middleware/docs/userguide/freenas_jails.rst

 --------------------------------

 If the software you need requires a different operating system or you wish to use a non-FreeBSD operating system to manage software, use the VirtualBox template to create an instance of phpVirtualBox.
-In the "Add Jails" screen, click the "Advanced Mode" button.
+In the "Add Jail" screen, click the "Advanced Mode" button.
 As seen in the example in Figure 13.3a, input a
 "Jail Name", verify that the "IPv4 address" is valid and not in use by another host or jail, and select *VirtualBox* from the "Template" drop-down menu.
 Press the "OK" button to begin the installation.